- How do mutations in genes cause cancer?

 - How do I know if I have hereditary ovarian cancer?

-Cancer is a common illness so it is not unusual to have more than one family member with different types of cancer.
-However, in some cases families may be predisposed to certain types of cancer.
+Cancer is a common illness so it is not unusual to have more than one family member with the same type of cancer and/or different types of cancer within one family.
+However, some families may have a greater chance than normal of developing ovarian cancer.

-About 15 to 20 per cent of cases of ovarian cancer occur because of a genetic cause - a mutation in one or more genes known to increase the risk of ovarian cancer that has been passed on from your mother or father.
-Some types of ovarian cancer are more likely to be caused by a mutation in a gene than others.
+Up to 20 per cent of cases of ovarian cancer occur because of a genetic cause - a mutation (alteration or change) in one or more genes known to increase the risk of ovarian cancer, which has been passed on from your mother or father.
+Some types of ovarian cancer (such as serous epithelial ovarian cancer) are more likely to be caused by a mutation in a gene than others (such as mucinous or germ cell ovarian cancer).

-Genes are chemical instructions made from DNA, which tell the cells in our bodies how to work.
-Every cell in our body contains genes that determine and regulate our body’s functions, growth and appearance.
-Each person has two copies of each gene, one inherited from their mother and one from their father.
+Genes are instructions made from DNA, which tell the cells in our bodies how to work.
+Every cell in our body contains genes that decide and control our body’s functions, growth and appearance.
+Each person has two copies of most genes, one inherited from their mother and one from their father.

-In general, our genes enable our cells to function normally.
+In general, our genes enable our cells (the building blocks that make up our body) to function normally.
 However, sometimes the genes that were inherited have small changes, known as alterations or mutations.
-If one of our genes is mutated this can result in an increased risk of developing different illnesses.
+If one of our genes is altered or mutated, this can sometimes result in an increased risk of developing different illnesses compared to people who don’t have the genetic change.

-A person with a gene mutation has a 50/50 (one in two) chance of passing it on to each of his or her children.
+A person with a gene mutation has a 50 per cent (one in two) chance of passing it on to their children.

 When a change occurs in an inherited gene it is called a mutation.
-You might hear it called a faulty or an altered gene elsewhere, but in this informaton it is referred to as a mutated gene.
+You might hear it called a faulty or an altered gene elsewhere, but in this information it is referred to as a ‘mutation’ or ‘mutated gene’.

 ‘Familial cancer’ or ‘hereditary cancer’ is a cancer which has developed as a result of carrying a mutation in a gene.
 Throughout these web pages, we refer to it as hereditary ovarian cancer.